The Chicago Lyft and Uber Drivers Guide

 - Is It Better To Sign Up For Lyft Or Uber First In Chicago?

-- If You Think Rideshare May Be For You, Sign up for Lyft or Uber in Chitown today.
+- If You Think Rideshare May Be For You, Sign up for Lyft in Chitown today.

 If you’re driving, or thinking of signing up to drive for Uber or Lyft in Chicago, we’ve compiled some tips on where and when to drive, and which company you should sign up for first.

-Where are the best areas to drive for Lyft or Uber in Chicago?
+Where are the best areas to Drive With Lyft or Uber in Chicago?

 If you’re driving Uber or Lyft in the windy city, the busiest areas overall are: